-- The WkstaBuffer parameter is a NETLOGON_WORKSTATION_INFO (section 2.2.1.3.6) structure with the following elements: - NETLOGON_WORKSTATION_INFO.LsaPolicy.LsaPolicySize is set to 0.

-- NETLOGON WORKSTATION INFO.LsaPolicy.LsaPolicy is set to NULL. - NETLOGON_WORKSTATION_INFO.WorkStationFlags has the A flag set. - NETLOGON_WORKSTATION_INFO.DnsHostName set to the DNS computer name. - Level MUST be set to 0x1.
+- The WkstaBuffer parameter is a NETLOGON_WORKSTATION_INFO (section 2.2.1.3.6) structure with the following elements: - NETLOGON_WORKSTATION_INFO.LsaPolicy.LsaPolicySize is set to 0. - NETLOGON_WORKSTATION_INFO.LsaPolicy.LsaPolicy is set to NULL. - NETLOGON_WORKSTATION_INFO.WorkStationFlags has the A flag set. - NETLOGON_WORKSTATION_INFO.DnsHostName set to the DNS computer name. - Level MUST be set to 0x1.

-If the server is a domain controller (section 3.1.4.8), it MUST perform behavior equivalent to locally invoking NetrLogonGetDomainInfo with the previously described parameters.
+If the server is a domain controller (section 3.1.4.8), it MUST perform behavior equivalent to locally invoking NetrLogonGetDomainInfo with the previously defined parameters.